 If you need environments provisioned and SSH access, enter a Support ticket.

-To request environment provisioning, you will need to have cleared a payment for the Magento Commerce Cloud subscription and completed an on-boarding call with Magento.
+To request environment provisioning, you will need to have cleared a payment for the Adobe Commerce on cloud infrastructure subscription and completed an on-boarding call with Adobe.

 To receive SSH access, provide public SSH keys in the ticket for the environments.
-You should receive the SSH URL for these environments in your project information from Magento.
+You should receive the SSH URL for these environments in your project information from Adobe.

 Deploy to Staging and Production